CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_Resources.md

  * Resource entries are stored with case-insensitive names.
 On case-sensitive file systemes, adding resources with the same name but different capitalization will lead to an error.
  * Looking up resources by name at runtime *is* case sensitive.
+ * The CppMicroServices library will search for a valid zip file inside a shared library, starting from the end of the file.
+If other zip files are embedded in the module as well (e.g. as an additional resource embedded via the Windows RC compiler or using other techniques), it will stop at the first valid zip file and use it a the resource container.

 Embedding Resources in a %Module
 --------------------------------